douglasdavis/pygram11/docs/req.rst

 support.
 The ``setup.py`` script will test to see if OpenMP is available during compilation and linking of the backend extenstion module.
-Most Linux distributions with relatively modern GCC versions should provide OpenMP automatically.
-On macOS, you might want to install ``libomp`` from Homebrew.
-If you install binaries from conda-forge or PyPI, OpenMP acceleration is available).
+Most Linux distributions with relatively modern GCC versions should provide OpenMP automatically (search the web to see how to install OpenMP from your distribution's package manager).
+On macOS you you'll want to install ``libomp`` from Homebrew to use OpenMP with the Clang compiler shipped with macOS.
+If you install binaries from conda-forge or PyPI, OpenMP acceleration is available.

 You can use pygram11 without OpenMP, but you might want to try `fast-histogram <https://github.com/astrofrog/fast-histogram>`_ if you